LesleyNthane/alx-pre_course/README.md

-My first readme file of Github in alx
+My first readme file of Github in ALX